annegentle/docs-cloud-servers/rst/devguide/api/POST_rescue_specified_server_servers_server_id_actions.rst

 If, instead, you use ``{"rescue": {"rescue_image_ref": " < imageID > "}}``, the API uses the specified image for the rescue mode instance.
 This is extremely useful if the image originally used to build the server is now either non-functional or has been deleted.

+The following extension provides additional rescue with image functionality.

 This table shows the possible response codes for this operation: